-However, for contested divorces, where motions are commonly filed, experts can be ordered to conduct evaluations, and an attorney is usually required, costs can increase significantly.
-As a divorce lawyer, I ask hundreds of different questions, but one question each client asks is how much their divorce action will cost them.
-Because divorce lawyers almost always charge by the hour, your lawyer's hourly rate will be the first component of your total costs.
-In general, it's difficult to determine how much your divorce is going to cost simply because you may not be able to determine how your spouse will react to your divorce request.
+Divorce lawyerstypically charge by the hour, so their hourly rate will be the first component of your total costs.
+It's difficult to determine how much your divorce will cost because you may not be able to predict how your spouse will react to your divorce request.

-A mediator is not a lawyer, but they can help you by facilitating face-to-face negotiations between you and your spouse at a fraction of the cost of an attorney.
-Many of the same factors that increase the cost of divorce also influence the time it takes to complete a divorce.
-Nearly eight out of ten New York readers had legal help with their divorces, and the vast majority (83%) of those readers hired what is known as a “full lawyer,” meaning that the lawyer took care of everything in the divorce case, from start to finish.
-As a result, it's always wise to consult with an uncontested divorce lawyer to get a better idea of what could happen and how much it could cost.
+A mediator can help by facilitating negotiations between you and your spouse at a fraction of the cost of an attorney.
+The same factors that increase the cost of divorce also influence how long it takes to complete a divorce.
+According to a survey conducted by New York readers, 83% of those who had legal help with their divorces hired a “full lawyer” who took care of everything from start to finish.
+It's always wise to consult with an uncontested divorce lawyer to get an idea of what could happen and how much it could cost.

-However, even if the spouses agree, it's still a good idea to hire an uncontested divorce lawyer to represent you in your case.
-If a divorce between two people is contested in New York, it means that one spouse wanted a divorce while the other spouse did not want one.
-While these elements are important, the aspect of your divorce that most influences your divorce is YOUR SPOUSE.
-If you and your spouse agree to divorce, it's important to consult with an uncontested divorce lawyer to get an idea of how much your divorce could cost.
+Even if both spouses agree to the divorce, it's still a good idea to hire an uncontested divorce lawyer to represent you in your case.
+If one spouse wants a divorce while the other does not, it is considered a contested divorce in New York.
+The most influential factor in determining your divorce costs is YOUR SPOUSE.
+Consulting with an uncontested divorce lawyer can give you an idea of how much your divorce could cost.

-These fees are always paid by the client (or their spouse), unless the party filing for divorce is considered a poor person by the courts (they must apply for poor status before filing for divorce to be waived of their dues).
-If you file a no-fault divorce, your spouse could challenge the grounds for divorce even if they agree to the divorce itself.
+These fees are usually paid by the client or their spouse unless they qualify for poor status before filing for divorce and have their dues waived.
+If a no-fault divorce is filed, your spouse could challenge the grounds for divorce even if they agree to the divorce itself.